moby/moby/docs/sources/examples/using_supervisord.md

     . . .

-We’ve launched a new container interactively using the `docker run`{.docutils .literal} command.
+We’ve launched a new container interactively using the `docker run` command.
 That container has run Supervisor and launched the SSH and Apache daemons with it.
-We’ve specified the `-p`{.docutils .literal} flag to expose ports 22 and 80.
+We’ve specified the `-p` flag to expose ports 22 and 80.
 From here we can now identify the exposed ports and connect to one or both of the SSH and Apache daemons.